BCICRR

 Bucks County Interfaith Coalition for Refugee Resettlement (BCICRR) was founded in 2016 as an all-volunteer group working together to support two Syrian families.

-Fiscally sponsored by Bristol Friends Meeting (a 501C3 org), the coalition is made up of Christians, Jews, Muslims, and others who have come together to provide friendship, practical assistance, and financial support for these families.
+In 2022, the organization began sponsoring an Afghan family of six as they resettled in Bucks County.
+Another Afghan family arrived in March 2025.
+The BCICRR coalition is made up of Christians, Jews, Muslims, and others who have come together to provide friendship, practical assistance, and financial support for these families.
 Along the way we have become an extended family, supporting and learning from one another.